jaccomoc/jactl-vertx/docs/README.md

                      'jacsal.vertx.example.VertxFunctions' ]
 ```

+> **Note**
+> The `jacsal-vertx` test jar is built as an "uber" jar and includes the dependencies it needs (including the
+> Vert.x libraries) so we don't need to separately list the Vert.x jars as well.

 ## Functions

 There are currently two Jacsal methods for converting to/from JSON provided by the `jacsal-vertx` library.